phetsims/phet-info/docs/phet-software-design-patterns.md

 This document describes software design patterns that are specific to PhET, and PhET-specific applications of standard design patterns.

+Common sections for each pattern:
+- when to use
+- pitfalls

 ## Creator

 describe the problem, event forwarding, model/view creation, instance management